Selim-Reza01/scrapers/go-net-vehicles/README.md

 # Goo-Net Toyota 86 Catalog Scraper
-A Python-based scraper that extracts full vehicle specifications for all Toyota 86 models from Goo-Net Exchange (Japan).
+A Python-based scraper that extracts all vehicle specifications from Goo-Net Exchange (Japan).
 The scraper collects catalog entries, follows each model detail page, and extracts complete technical specifications including engine, drivetrain, suspension, dimensions, and pricing.

 ---